aliustun/CTM_capture_the_moment/docs/Details.md

 ## 4. DMA and Interrupt-Based Frame Capture

-DMA is configured to transfer camera data from DCMI to RAM[^7], triggered on frame complete interrupts.
+DMA is configured to transfer camera data from DCMI to RAM, triggered on frame complete interrupts.
 This minimizes CPU overhead.

 - **DCMI_IRQHandler**: Signals a task via semaphore or event flag.
 - **DMA Interrupt**: Ensures frame is fully transferred before display.